Chewposhi/Information-Retrieval/README.md

 2. cd into the `frontend` folder
 3. run `npm start`
 4. a new window should start in your browser, if you see "please connect to solr server" message, it means solr server is not started
+5. otherwise, the application is up and running

 #### 4. [optional] Use dummy reviews in case of no rapid api
 1. open a new terminal